Hemp and Construction: How Do They Connect to Building Stuff?

 As you may have guessed, hemp can be used to build pretty specific buildings.
 Even though it is handy, it’s not something that can be used for any old construction job.
 For one, hemp can be used to build storage for carbon so that renewable biomass for the life of the building material can remain.
 This may be welcome news to those particularly worried about climate change.

 Furthermore, when hemp is used in construction, it creates a building through which vapors can permeate with ease, thus ensuring healthy indoor air quality.
 Air purifiers need not apply in this scenario.
-This is a pretty good segue into our next point.
+This is a pretty good segue into my next point.

 Benefits of Using Hemp